Distributed Triangle and Simplex Enumeration in Hypergraphs: Introduction

 Given the generality and flexibility of hypergraphs in modelling networks, they have become an increasingly popular model for complex networks in data mining and machine learning~\cite{Antelmi2024Survey,Huang2015Scalable,Lee2025Survey}.
 Yet most of the work in this area focuses on centralized and parallel algorithms applied to hypergraphs, rather than modelling the underlying computational system as a hypergraph.

 We believe that viewing underlying computational network as a hypergraph is illuminating in many cases.
 Indeed, such a view is natural for hybrid networks as described above, where the inclusion of hyperedges is used to model faster or more efficient communication between tightly-connected local networks, and the large-scale network structure is defined by the hypergraph.
 Our main motivation in this work is to initiate the systematic investigation of distributed hypergraph algorithms with congestion by analogy with the CLIQUE and CONGEST models for graphs.
-We focus attention on a generalization of the triangle enumeration problem to hypergraphs.
-Our reasons for considering this problem are twofold.
+We focus attention on two generalizations of the triangle enumeration problem to hypergraphs: 3-cycle enumeration (hereafter referred to as hypergraph triangle enumeration) and simplex enumeration.
+Our reasons for considering these problem are twofold.
 On the theoretical side, triangle enumeration is in some sense the ultimate problem for understanding congestion in a network, as the problem requires a polynomial number of rounds the the CLIQUE and CONGEST models~\cite{Censor-Hillel2025Distributed,Chang2021Nearoptimal,Dolev2012Tri,Izumi2017Triangle,Pandurangan2021Distributed} while it can trivially be solved in a single round of the LOCAL model.
-On the applied side, the distribution of triangles (in both graphs and hypergraphs) is a well-studied parameter that can reveal significant structural information about the network~\cite{Benson2018Simplicial,Jha2015SpaceEfficient,KoohiEsfahani2022LOTUS,LaRock2023Encapsulation,Sotiropoulos2021Triangleaware,Tsourakakis2011Counting}.
+On the applied side, the distribution of triangles (in both graphs and hypergraphs) and simplices are well-studied parameters that can reveal significant structural information about the network~\cite{Benson2018Simplicial,Jha2015SpaceEfficient,KoohiEsfahani2022LOTUS,LaRock2023Encapsulation,Sotiropoulos2021Triangleaware,Tsourakakis2011Counting,Chakrabarti2022Counting}.